jraps20/SimpleSitecorePdf/README.md

 By extending the `getScreenShotForURL` pipeline with extra processors, additional information can be passed to **PhantomJS** prior to generation.
 For example, if your page is behind a login, you can pass in a cookie to allow **PhantomJS** to consume the page properly.
 You could also dynamically adjust the view port, or generate multiple rendered sizes of a page.

 Also worth noting, by using this code, the original screenshot testing functionality will be broken.
-If your use-case relies on this code, you will need to modify the configs and adjust the `PopulateUrlParameters` and `AdjustScript` processors respectively.
+If your application relies on this code, you will need to modify the configs and adjust the `PopulateUrlParameters` and `AdjustScript` processors respectively.